webplatform/docs/svg/tutorials/smarter_svg_animation/index.md

 to keep them all synchronized.

-To calculate when to start the second animation, SVG actually looks ahead to see when the [[dom/events/end|'''end''']] event is supposed to occur.
+To calculate when to start the second animation, SVG actually looks ahead to see when the [[dom/events/end|'''end''']] event is ''supposed'' to occur, based on the specified duration.
 You can subtract or add time values to start it before or after that point.
 For example, this variation overlaps the two animations by a fifth of a second:

  begin = "slideAnim.end-200ms"